 - Attorneys’ fees and costs.

-In addition, if we can show that your employer knew about the harassment but failed to stop it, you may also be awarded punitive damages.
+In addition, if we can show that your employer knew about the harassment or discrimination but failed to stop it, you may also be awarded punitive damages.
 Above all, we will work closely with you to right this wrong and help prevent others from being victimized by workplace harassment.

 Contact Our Experienced Chicago Sexual Harassment Lawyer

-At Vaziri Law LLC, we believe that employers must have zero tolerance for sexual harassment and we are committed to holding them accountable.
+At Vaziri Law, LLC, we believe that employers must have zero tolerance for sexual harassment and we are committed to holding them accountable.
 Our employment lawyer is highly experienced in litigating quid pro quo harassment and hostile work environment claims, as well as claims arising from third-party sexual harassment.
 No one should have to put up with sexual harassment in the workplace.
 Contact our office today so we can start working on your claim.